 Reflexology is a complementary, integrative and non-invasive health care modality.
-A Reflexologist applies an exercise pressure to Reflex Areas where nerve endings and blood capillaries exist in each foot/hand therefore kickstarting the body’s inborn healing mechanisms.
+A Reflexologist applies pressure to Reflex Areas where nerve endings and blood capillaries exist in each foot/hand therefore kickstarting the body’s inborn healing mechanisms.
 It also strengthens the immune system response, relieves the body tension and inflammation being an excellent form of preventive care.

 Reflexology is beneficial to patients in any stages of life from pregnancy (after 2nd trimester), infants, children, adults, seniors and palliative care patients.